“The nation’s first 5G network.”

 We’ve heard those phrases countless times over the past 15 years as mobile carriers try to prove that their wireless network is better than competitors.
 But, have we ever really understood what that means and how it impacts us as users?

-As the 5G network, the next generation of wireless technology, is introduced at the end of the year, let’s take a look at how each generation revolutionized mobile communications.
+As the 5G network, the next generation of wireless technology, is being phased out, let’s take a look at how each generation revolutionized mobile communications.